bradleyeckert/chad/doc/crypto.md

 ## Boot Key

 The boot record key, referred to as `bkey`, is 56 bits by default.
 It is used once, at bootup.
-The stream cypher key's reset value is `bkey`.
+The stream cipher key's reset value is `bkey`.
 Although the key is somewhat diffused, it isn't thoroughly diffused because that would require more clock cycles than I want to spend.
 So, don't use simple keys such as `1` in a real application.